About

 So, at the age of 8, Estella took her first ski jumps.
 First on the 5 meter, then eventually the 15 meter.
 A couple of years later, things started to “click” in Lake Placid (New York) at one of their Grasshopper Camps.
 After that point, there was no looking back and ski jumping became her passion.
 Winters were filled with weekend road trips throughout the Wisconsin, Minnesota, Michigan, and Illinois chasing snow and ski jumping competitions.

-Today, Estella now jumps for the Steamboat Winter Sports Club and trains away from home on a regular basis.
+Today, Estella now is a member of the U.S. Ski Team and lives in Norway much of the year.
 While there are currently no large hills available to jump at Blackhawk, she stops by when she is home and helps coach the next generation of jumpers.
-To reach her dream to ski jump at the highest levels, she has mastered the art of online high school, living out of a suitcase that does not exceed 50 lbs, and navigating both immigration and train lines.
+To reach her dream to ski jump at the highest levels, she has mastered the art of online school, living out of a suitcase that does not exceed 50 lbs, and navigating both immigration and train lines.

 Quick Stats